syncfusion-content/install-docs/Common/Essential-Studio/Telemetry.md

 ## What data is collected?

 Syncfusion<sup>&reg;</sup> collects only a limited set of anonymous usage data during development to understand product usage and improve product planning.
-The following anonymous data is collected **only in development mode:**
+The following data is collected **only in development mode:**

-The following data fields are collected by the Syncfusion<sup>&reg;</sup> Telemetry Library:

 <table>
 <thead>